 The Family Interaction Skills Clinic (FISC) provides mental health consultation and training presentations to family advocates and case management staff through collaborative partnerships with the Community Action Partnership of Lancaster and Saunders Counties and the Lincoln Head Start/Early Head Start Programs.
 Clinical and research efforts focus on early intervention strategies for prevention and identification of child maltreatment as well as other risks to healthy child development.
 In addition, FISC Child and Family Consultants provide both in-home and clinic-based psychological assessment and treatment services designed to prevent and treat social, emotional, and behavioral difficulties.
 FISC services include individual, couple, group, and family therapy.
-FISC consultants also provide behavior management consultation and evaluation services for children in the Head Start Development Center as well as those enrolled in the home based program.
+FISC consultants also provide behavior management consultation and evaluation services for children at the Early Childhood Development Centers at Health 360 and K Street as well as those enrolled in the home based program.
 Therapists are doctoral students in the Clinical Psychology Training Program at the University of Nebraska - Lincoln who are supervised by Drs.
-David Hansen and Mary Fran Flood.
+David Hansen, Mary Fran Flood, and Corrie Davies.

-Mental Health Consultation for Head Start/Early Head Start Family Advocates
+Mental Health Consultation for Head Start/Early Head Start Family Educators

 Consultants provide mental health consultation to family advocates for Head Start/Early Head Start families on their caseload.
-The consultants attend meetings with family advocates, supervisors, and nurse practitioners to discuss social, emotional, and/or behavioral concerns specific to the families and to provide resources for family advocates and their families.
+The consultants attend meetings with family educators, supervisors, and health monitors to discuss social, emotional, and/or behavioral concerns specific to the families and to provide resources for family advocates and their families.
 In addition, consultants conduct yearly social, emotional, and behavioral screenings for every child enrolled in the Lancaster and Saunders County Head Start/Early Head Start Programs.
 Consultants also provide depression screens and recommendations for pregnant mothers enrolled in the Early Head Start Program.
-Additionally, consultants offer several trainings throughout the year on topics relevant to family advocates and enrolled families (e.g., managing difficult behaviors, potty training, normative development in preschoolers, self-care, etc.)
+Additionally, consultants offer several trainings throughout the year on topics relevant to family educators and enrolled families (e.g., managing difficult behaviors, potty training, normative development in preschoolers, self-care, etc.)

 Individual, Couple, Group, and Family Services